Trojan Records

 Trojan Records is a British record label founded by Jamaican Duke Reid, Lee Gopthal and Chris Blackwell in 1968.
 It specialises in ska, rocksteady, reggae and dub music.
 The label currently operates under the Sanctuary Records Group.
 The name Trojan comes from the Croydon-built Trojan truck that was used as Duke Reid's sound system in Jamaica.
 The truck had "Duke Reid - The Trojan King of Sounds" painted on the sides, and the music played by Reid became known as the Trojan Sound.

 The label had almost 30 hit singles in the UK singles chart between 1969 and 1976.

 History

 Trojan Records was founded in 1968 when Lee Gopthal, who operated the Musicland record retail chain and owned Beat & Commercial Records, pooled his Jamaican music interests with those of Chris Blackwell's Island Records.
-Until 1975, they were based at a warehouse in Neasden Lane, Willesden, London.
+Trojan was originally launched as an imprint for Duke Reid productions, with its first ten releases consisting entirely of Reid-produced material from Treasure Isle.
+Its debut release was "Judge Sympathy", performed by the Freedom Singers but credited on the label to Reid himself.
+Following the operational split between Gopthal and Blackwell in 1968, Gopthal reorganised Trojan as the flagship label of the company's reggae operations, while other producer-specific imprints such as Amalgamated Records, High Note and Treasure Isle functioned as subsidiary labels.
+Until 1975, Trojan was based at a warehouse in Neasden Lane, Willesden, London.

+Trojan operated within a wider network of UK-based reggae labels that emerged in the late 1960s.
+Companies such as Graeme Goodall's Doctor Bird and the Palmer brothers' Pama Records also secured licensing deals with Jamaican producers, competing to distribute reggae recordings to the growing British market.
+Unlike many rival UK reggae labels, Trojan actively sought crossover success with mainstream audiences.
+Many Trojan/B&C releases were remixed or overdubbed with orchestration for the British market in an effort to make reggae recordings more accessible to mainstream pop listeners.
+On 15 November 1969, the British pop chart featured three Trojan/B&C singles in the Top 20 simultaneously: the Upsetters' "Return of Django", Jimmy Cliff's "Wonderful World, Beautiful People", and Harry J All Stars' "The Liquidator".

 Trojan was instrumental in introducing reggae to a global audience and, by 1970, had secured a series of major UK chart hits.
+Between 1968 and 1972, reggae sales in the United Kingdom exceeded those in Jamaica.
+During 1970 alone, Trojan/B&C released approximately 500 singles across more than thirty labels, with sales exceeding two million copies.

 Successful Trojan artists from this period include Judge Dread, Tony Tribe, Lee "Scratch" Perry's Upsetters, Bob and Marcia, Desmond Dekker, Jimmy Cliff, the Harry J All Stars, the Maytals, the Melodians, Nicky Thomas and Dave and Ansel Collins.